 The City of Menifee contracts with the Riverside County Sheriff to provide police service for the City.
-Captain John Hill is the acting Police Chief for the City of Menifee.
+Captain Mike Judge is the acting Police Chief for the City of Menifee.

 Public safety is the top priority of our city.
 The Perris Station and the Menifee Police Department are located in the same facility at 137 N. Perris Boulevard, Perris, CA, 92570.
 The non-emergency phone number for the Perris Station is (951) 210-1000.
 You can also request Police reports at this number.

 The mission of the Riverside County Sheriff’s Department is to meet the mandates prescribed by law, provide progressive, innovative and efficient public safety, while working in partnership with the community and allied agencies.

 Towards this end, the City of Menifee has augmented law enforcement services with a traffic enforcement team, a special enforcement team, an alliance with a gang and narcotics task force, and crime prevention.

 Criminal activity may be reported to the Sheriff’s Department, by calling 9-1-1, or (951) 776-1099.
 Non-emergency crimes may be reported at (951) 776-1099 # 5